SesameSesame

 The slop behind the slop

-This page explains Sesame's internal architecture and how tasks are executed.
+This page explains Sesame's internal architecture and how sessions are executed.

 Overview